 You’ll be happy to know that your investment doesn’t need much maintenance to begin with!
 Some of the biggest reasons are because solar panels are self-standing and aren’t connected to each other—unlike Christmas lights, where if one goes out, the rest of them go out too.
 If you’re mainly concerned with how to clean solar panels, you might think that you’ll need some special cleaning solution or that there’s some cleaning contraption you’ll need to drop a few hundred dollars on to properly clean the panel.

 Nope!
 Solar panel cleaning takes soap and water!
-We’re happy to stand by a product that does some complex stuff behind the scenes--literally turning light into power--that requires little effort in cleaning.
-If your solar LED lights are in rain-heavy areas, let mother nature do most of the cleaning for you.
-If you’re in an arid climate, you might need an occasional de-dusting or heavier cleaning cause of rogue leaves or pesky birds in the area relieving themselves on the panel.
+We’re happy to manufacture and offer a product that does some complex stuff behind the scenes—literally turning light into power—that requires little effort in cleaning.
+If your solar LED lights reside in areas that get frequent showers, let mother nature do most of the solar panel maintenance for you.
+If you’re in an arid climate, you might need an occasional de-dusting or heavier cleaning because of rogue leaves or pesky birds in the area relieving themselves on the panel.
 And if dirt just gets caked on for whatever reason, a simple brush with soap will do.
 Other than that, cleaning is a breeze.
 You just need to reach the panel and light.
 We’ll leave that task up to you.
 It’s best to clean when the panels aren’t in direct light or heat so water doesn’t evaporate quickly.